newlandsvalley/elm-abc2vextab/README.md

 ### next things to do

-* Normalise modal key signatures - needs a refactoring from Abc Parser
 * Inline headers - are they supported by VexTab?
 * What happens if the tune has very low notes?
 How to detect a bass clef?
 * Further decorations